 The dissertation proposal represents a vehicle for the student to communicate their ideas about their anticipated research and provides a basis for the committee to evaluate and respond to the proposed research.

-To this end, the proposal should address five main topics:
+To this end, the proposal should address four main topics:

 - What makes this a worthwhile project, and the nature and scope of the problem, background, and significance.

 - What existing work, if any, has already been conducted that will be included in the dissertation.

 - What new work, intellectual framing, and/or analyses are planned, possibly including specific aims, methodological and analytical approach, design rationale, theoretical framework(s), and anticipated claims.

 - What is the anticipated timeline for the research and completion of the dissertation.

 - What chapters are anticipated for the dissertation.

 The proposal should be around 15-20 single-spaced pages (or 30-40) pages double-spaced).
 This length was chosen to provide sufficient space for the student to describe the project in a way that permits the committee to provide meaningful feedback, while also permitting the student to prepare the proposal early enough to have the feedback inform the project.
 However, there is flexibility in this format and the student should check with their supervisory committee if another format makes more sense for their case.
 To ensure a high quality discussion, the student should distribute the dissertation proposal to the supervisory committee at least 2 weeks prior to the discussion date.